rotwurstesser/bb-notes/notes/Interaction Design.md

 ## designing the obvious

-the web has three layoers:
+the web has three layers:

 people
 ______ ________